 The RAF was created to support the Bank's core values and strategic objectives.
-Accordingly, GBI dedicates sufficient resources to ensure full compliance with all requirements as well as to establish and maintain a strong risk culture throughout the organization.
-Evaluation, monitoring and reporting is an important element of GBI's RAF, which allows the Bank to ensure the compliance with the Risk Appetite set by the Supervisory Board.
-The Bank's risk limits are continuously monitored through control functions, while the core metrics are monitored by the Supervisory Board at each meeting.
+Accordingly, GBI dedicates sufficient resources to ensure full compliance with all requirements, as well as to establish and maintain a strong risk culture throughout the organization.
+Evaluation, monitoring, and reporting is an important element of GBI's RAF, which allows the Bank to ensure compliance with the Risk Appetite set by the Supervisory Board.
+The Bank's risk limits are continuously monitored through control functions.